 An MS90 conviction is applied if you, as the registered keeper of the vehicle, fail to provide details of the driver at the time of an alleged road traffic offence.

-Prior to an MS90 conviction, you may have received Notice of Intended Prosecution from the police requesting details of the driver at the time of the offence.
+Prior to an MS90 conviction, you should have received Notice of Intended Prosecution from the police requesting details of the driver at the time of the offence.

 It’s common these days, with so many traffic cameras in use for the police to have no idea who was driving the vehicle at the time of the offence.
-If this is the case, you will be sent a Notice of Intended Prosecution and you will have to supply full details of the driver.
+If this is the case, you will be sent a Notice of Intended Prosecution requiring you to provide full details of the driver.

-Failing to do this can invite a MS90 conviction which can often incur harsher penalties than the offence itself.
+Failing to do this can result in an MS90 conviction which can often incur harsher penalties than the offence itself.

 Most commonly a driver may receive a MS90 conviction if he or she: